 Whether youโre going on a short overnight trip or a months-long thru-hike, finding the best backpacking backpack is fundamental to success.
 It not only needs to hold all your necessary gear, but it should also be comfortable enough that you donโt spend the day fidgeting or thinking about your pack.

-Our team has collectively tested hundreds of these stalwart packs for the creation of this guide, with current author Chris Carter having put over 15 different models through grueling tests in the past year alone.
-He has postholed through hip-deep snow in the alpine, slogged over muggy Appalachian mountains, and plodded across the African savannah with a multitude of different backpacking backpacks to bring you the streamlined selection you see today.
+Our experts have collectively tested hundreds of these stalwart packs, with current author Chris Carter having put over 15 different models through grueling hikes in the past year alone.
+He has postholed through hip-deep snow in the alpine, slogged over muggy Appalachian mountains, and plodded across the African savannah to bring you the streamlined selection you see today.

-After loads of research and miles upon miles of rigorous testing, we found the best packs for every use and budget.
-Because no single pack works for everyone, weโve broken the list into categories to help you find the perfect fit.
-And if you need more help deciding, be sure to check out our comparison table, buyerโs guide, and FAQ sections at the end of this article.
+After loads of research and miles upon miles of rigorous testing, we found the best packs for every use and budget, whether that’s a do-it-all winner like the Osprey Exos and Eja 58 or something a bit more spend-wise like the REI Co-op Trailmade 60.
+Because no single pack works for everyone, weโve also broken the list into categories to help you find the perfect fit.

 The Best Backpacking Backpacks of 2024

-- Best Overall Backpacking Pack: Osprey Exos 58
+- Best Overall Backpacking Pack: Osprey Exos & Eja 58

 - Best Budget Backpacking Pack: REI Co-op Trailmade 60 Pack